blakesmods/web/apps/web/content/docs/1.20/extendedcrafting/singularities.md

 ## Using In Recipes

-The different singularity types are defined using NBT data.
-This means there is an extra step involved in using a singularity in a crafting recipe.
+The different Singularity types are defined using NBT data.
+This means there is an extra step involved in using a Singularity in a crafting recipe.

 ### What To Do

-You need to use an NBT ingredient for singularities.
-In the NBT tag you need to specify the singularity id.
+You need to use an NBT ingredient for Singularities.
+In the NBT tag you need to specify the Singularity ID.

 ```json
 {